nancyliqn91/pizza-parlor/README.md

 ```
 Describe: Pizza()

-  Test: "It should return a Pizza object with three properties for toppings, size and name."
+  Test: "It should return a Pizza object with four properties for toppings, size and name."
   Code:
-  const myPizza = new Pizza(1, 2, 'order1');
+  const myPizza = new Pizza(1, 2, 'order1', 1);
-  Expected Output: Pizza {toppings: 1, size: 2, name: 'order1'}
+  Expected Output: Pizza {toppings: 1, size: 2, name: 'order1', 1}

 Describe: Pizza.prototype.countName()

   test: "It should  checks if object name is less than 4 letters long, and if so changes this name to equal "invalid name"."
   Code:
-  const myPizza = new Pizza(1, 2, 'ord');
+  const myPizza = new Pizza(1, 2, 'ord', 1);
   myPizza.prototype.countName()
   Expected Output: "invalid name"